Sam Schachter

 Samuel Schachter (born May 8, 1990) is a Canadian Olympic beach volleyball player.
 In 2010 he won the FIVB World Junior (U-21) Championship with Garrett May.
-At the 2013 Maccabiah Games in Israel, he and Team Canada won a silver medal.
 He and partner Josh Binstock were 2014 Canadian national champions, and represented Canada at the 2015 Pan American Games and the 2016 Summer Olympics.
 At the 2018 Commonwealth Games, he and Binstock earned silver medals.
+He competed with partner Daniel Dearing at the 2024 Paris Olympics in the Men's tournament.
+In 2025 he partnered with Jonny Pickett and they recently competed together in the FIVB World Championships in Adelaide, Australia where they finished a strong 17th after a loss to number 1 seeds from Norway.

 Early and personal life

-Schachter was born in North York, Ontario, now lives in Richmond Hill, Ontario, and is Jewish.
+Schachter was born in North York, Ontario, lived in Richmond Hill, Ontario, now lives in Scarborough, Ontario, and is Jewish.
 His parents are Jon and Doris Schachter, and he has an older brother Nathan.
+He was married to former Canadian beach volleyball player Julie Gordon in September 2024.

 He attended Westmount Collegiate Institute for high school.
-He earned his Bachelor of Arts in Communications Studies at Wilfrid Laurier University, competing for the Wilfrid Laurier Golden Hawks, with whom he was Ontario University Athletics Rookie of the Year.
+He earned his Bachelor of Arts in Communications Studies at Wilfrid Laurier University, competing for the Wilfrid Laurier Golden Hawks, with whom he was Ontario University Athletics 2009 Rookie of the Year and CIS All-Rookie Team.

 He has coached the Toronto Varsity Blues, George Brown College, and York University men's volleyball teams.

 Volleyball career

+2010–2016; 2016 Rio Olympics

 In 2010 he won the FIVB World Junior (U-21) Championship with Garrett May.

-At the 2013 Maccabiah Games in Israel, he and Team Canada won a silver medal in volleyball, losing the gold medal to the Israelis.
+At the 2013 Maccabiah Games in Israel, he and his then-partner Josh Binstock playing for Team Canada won a silver medal in volleyball, losing the gold medal to the Israelis.

-In 2014 he and his then-partner Josh Binstock were Canadian national champions.
+In 2014 he and Binstock were Canadian national champions.
 They also won a gold medal at the Parana Open, an FIVB (international volleyball federation) World Tour event.
 He was named the (U.S.) National Volleyball League (NVL) 2014 Best Defensive Player.